Experience-Monks/jam3-lesson-module-basics/README.md

 To bridge the gap between Node/npm and the browser, we will use a tool called [browserify](https://github.com/substack/node-browserify).
 It transforms Node `require()` statements into something the browser can execute, and bundles different modules into a single script.
 This allows us to use built-in Node modules like [url](https://nodejs.org/api/url.html), as well as modules on [npm](https://www.npmjs.com/).

-Close the earlier process (`Control + C`), and then stub out a folder where we can write some demos:
+Close the earlier process (`Control + C`), and then stub out a folder where we can write some demos.
+In Linux/OSX shell:

 ```sh
 #go to your projects folder